 Existing Fidelity customers are the natural fit for Fidelity Go, the robo-advisor arm of the Boston-based company.
-Other customers may find themselves discouraged by the account minimum ($5,000) and a lack of a fee break that other robo-advisors offer.
 Clients will pay a management fee immediately with any amount.

 However, if you already have a retirement account and would rather not pay an active manager for it, you can use this robo-advisor as a less expensive, hands-off option for your IRA.

 Existing Fidelity customers or general hands-off investors.

 No fee breaks for low or high accounts; you can't transfer securities into an account.

 Pricing: How Much Does Fidelity Go Cost?

 On par with many other robo-advisors, Fidelity Go doesn’t charge trading commissions, transaction fees or rebalancing fees.
 Customers are not charged any management fee for accounts with balances of less than $10,000.
 For accounts of $10,000 to $49,999 there is a flat monthly fee of $3.
 Higher account balances draw an all-in fee of 0.35% with no additional investment expenses.

 In addition to the 0.35% fee, you’ll pay Securities and Exchange Commission (SEC) fees, which Fidelity Go estimates will bring you to a total of 0.40%.
 The extra 0.05% is for mandatory SEC charges.
 The company focuses on zero-cost funds for investments, specifically its no-fee index funds.
 They are available only through managed accounts.

 Wondering how you’ll be charged for fees?
 Each quarter your advisory fee is calculated and automatically deducted from your account.
 Mutual funds usually have embedded fees, called expense ratios.
 But since Fidelity Go uses only Fidelity funds, you will not be charged the expense ratio fees.
 In other words, Fidelity does not double dip.